Adithya-Sakaray/Adithya-Sakaray/README.md

 ### Founder | Builder

-I’m the building [Vakyam AI](https://vakyam.ai), a voice AI platform enabling human-like, multilingual conversations tailored for Indian languages.
+I’m the building [Vakyam AI](https://vakyam.ai),  Where we are building foundational speech models for Indian languages.
 Previously, I built [Recruitr AI](https://recruitrai.com), an AI interview and assessment platform that secured international funding and onboarded paying customers across global markets.
 I chose to start up straight out of college to build production-grade AI systems rather than academic demos.
 During my R&D internship at **FLSmidth**, my work on automated industrial analysis contributed to an **international patent filing**.
 I hold a B.Tech in Computer Science (Cyber-Physical Systems) from **VIT Chennai**, where I also worked on applied AI and robotics research.
 Participated and won multiple hackathons.

  I like building cool shit.
 I like learning new shit.
 Just getting stuff done.